Desert Cacti Indoor Care and Propagation Guide for Beginners

 Watering

-Lessen watering during the cold season to maintain the soil barely moist but do not let it dry out completely to avoid wilting and drooping.
+Lessen watering in fall and winter to maintain the soil barely moist as growth is slowed at this time.
+Do not let the soil dry out completely to avoid shrivelling and wrinkling of leaves.

-Avoiding wetting the foliage as it can lead to rotting.
-Watering from the bottom is safer.
-Use room temperature water to water to avoid plant shock as it can lead to reduced growth.
+Avoiding wetting the foliage as it can lead to rotting; you may water from the bottom instead.
+Use room temperature water to avoid cold shock which can result in stunted growth.

-Ensure that the pot has a drainage hole and that the soil is well-drain to prevent it from getting soggy as it can lead to rotting.
+Ensure that the pot has a drainage hole and that the soil is well-drain to prevent waterlogging as it can result in rotting and loss of the plant.

-Average warmth between 16-280C during the growing season is ideal for these Cactus.
-Keep it away from cold drafts to avoid sudden drops in temperature which can cause reduced growth and eventual death of the plant.
+Desert Cactus prefer a warmth of 16-280C.
+Keep them away from cold drafts to avoid reduced growth and eventual death of the plant.

-Average room humidity of 50-55% is ideal for Desert Cactus.
-They have no need for high humidity but they require good air circulation to prevent fungal diseases infestations.
+Desert Cacti flourish in a humidity of 50-55%; they have no need for extra humidity.
+Maintain good air circulation to prevent fungal diseases infestations.

 Fertilizer

-Feed Desert Cactus monthly during the growing season with a phosphorous (for root development) and potassium (to enhance flowering) rich fertilizer.
-Do not feed during the dormancy stage (cold season) as growth is minimal at this time.
+Feed Desert Cactus monthly in spring and summer with a phosphorous (for root development) and potassium (to enhance flowering) rich fertilizer.
+Do not feed in the dormancy stage (fall and winter) to prevent fertilizer burn as growth is minimal at this time.

 Potting Soil